Ex-Post Evaluation: Madagascar RANO-HP

 - CLTS can lead to rapid adoption of sanitation, but maintaining these gains is a challenge and may require interventions beyond CLTS, ideally implemented by local governments.

 - Future programs should continue to address the challenge of financing for sanitation.
-(A recent issue of USAID’s Water Currents newsletter focused on this topic.)
+(Click to read an issue of USAID’s Water Currents newsletter focused on this topic.)

 - The decision-making differences observed between female and male headed households should be considered when designing future strategies to facilitate sustained WASH behavior.